Five Judges in Dr. Shah Faesal v. Union of India, [Writ Petition (Civil) No. 1099 of 2019] have decided the following.

 A case is only an authority for what it actually decides.
 The observations made in a Judgment cannot be selectively picked in order to give them a particular meaning.
 This Court sees no reason to read into Prem Nath Kaul, AIR 1959 SC 749 an interpretation which results in it being in conflict with the subsequent Judgments of this Court, particularly when an ordinary reading of the Judgment does not result in such an interpretation.
 Thus, this Court is of the opinion that there is no conflict between the Judgments in Prem Nath Kaul and Sampat Prakash, AIR 1970 SC 1118.

 At the cost of repetition, we note that the rule of per incuriam is only applicable to the ratio of the Judgment.
-There are no contrary observations made in the Sampat Prakash to that of Prem Nath Kaul.
+There are no contrary observations made in Sampat Prakash to that of Prem Nath Kaul.
 Accordingly, Sampat Prakash is not per incuriam.”

-Narendra Kumar Tripathi, (2015) 11 SCC 80 is per incuriam, as the binding decisions of this Court in Santosh Kumar, (2003) 10 SCC 513 and Archana Shukla, (2011) 15 SCC 194 were not brought to the notice of this Court when this Court decided Narendra Kumar Tripathi.
+Narendra Kumar Tripathi, (2015) 11 SCC 80 is per incuriam, as binding decisions of this Court in Santosh Kumar, (2003) 10 SCC 513 and Archana Shukla, (2011) 15 SCC 194 were not brought to notice of this Court when this Court decided Narendra Kumar Tripathi.

 – Hon’ble Justice M.R.
 Shah, Rashi Mani Mishra v.
 State of Uttar Pradesh, [Civil Appeal No. 10788 of 2016] decided on 28.07.2021.